travelling-merchant/cappuccino/README.md

 kitty
 starship
 wofi
-pulseaudio
-firefox
-hyfetch
-waybar
-hyprland
-hyprlock
-hyprpaper
-# grim and slurp are for the hyprland ctrl s mod screenshot needed for now
+pulseaudio [//]: # there is a better thing but I forgot the name firefox hyfetch hyprland hyprlock hyprpaper grim [//]: # grim and slurp are for the hyprland ctrl s mod screenshot needed for now slurp nautilus obsidian
-grim
-slurp
-nautilus
-obsidian